 Alex starts his sophomore year looking for a girlfriend in the freshman directory.
-He meets Tricia who seems to be everything he wants.
-However, after a spat with Tricia's roommate, Ellen, Alex finds...
+He meets Tricia, who seems to be everything he wants.
+However, after a spat with Tricia's roommate Ellen, Alex finds...

 Tony Micelli, a retired baseball player, becomes the housekeeper of Angela Bower, an advertising executive in New York.
-Together they raise their kids, Samantha Micelli and Jonathon Bower, with help from Mona Robinson, Angela's man-crazy mother.
+Together they raise their kids, Samantha Micelli and Jonathan Bower, with help from Mona Robinson, Angela's man-crazy mother.

-Steven and Elyse Keaton, once 1960s radicals, now find themselves in Reagan-era American trying to raise a traditional suburban family.
-Their three first kids are Alex (a very ambitious Young Republican), Mallory (a ditzy and boy-crazy fashionista) and Jennifer (whom we first get to know as a precocious nine-year-old tomboy).
-Later on, a fourth child (Andrew) was added to the Keaton family.
-Most of the comedy arose from the conflict between the ex-hippie parents vs the conservative Alex and the brainless beauty Mallory.
+Steven and Elyse Keaton, once 1960s radicals, now find themselves in Reagan-era America trying to raise a traditional suburban family.
+Their three first kids are Alex (a very ambitious Young Republican), Mallory (a ditzy and boy-crazy fashionista), and Jennifer (whom we first get to know as a precocious nine-year-old tomboy).
+Later on, a fourth child (Andrew) was added to the family.
+Most of the comedy arose from the conflict between the ex-hippie parents vs. the conservative Alex and the brainless beauty Mallory.

 6 of 9 people found this review helpful.

 Was this review helpful to you?